johnsusek/mverse/server/README.md

 ## 3) Set Up Clustering

+Note, clustering is only recommended for dedicated servers that are up 24/7.

 ### ☞ I want to join a cluster

 * Find a cluster looking for a new server, the admin will give you the address and password to use.